agilegardenclub/public-garden/README.md

   * Investigate privacy issues.
 This example is intended to not reveal the identity of gardeners or the exact location of gardens.
 What functionality, if any, must be sacrificed to preserve privacy?

-The latest version of the page is available at: [https://agilegardenclub.com/public-garden-45ght3cf/](https://agilegardenclub.com/public-garden-45ght3cf/).
+The latest version of the example Public Garden page is available at: [https://agilegardenclub.com/public-garden-45ght3cf/](https://agilegardenclub.com/public-garden-45ght3cf/).

 ## To Do